- Cabot Trail

-For those of us that care all about the view, and capturing the magic of a Cape Breton west coast sunset (either by imagination or camera), make it a point to hike the Skyline Trail for a sunset.
-This gentle, guided hike starts about 2 hours before the sun is scheduled to set so you get the perfect front row view to one of the true wonders of the Atlantic coast.
+For those of us that care all about the view, and capturing the magic of a Cape Breton west coast sunset (either by imagination or camera), make it a point to hike the Skyline Trail for sunset.
+This gentle, guided hike starts about 2 hours before the sun is scheduled to set so you get the perfect front-row view to one of the true wonders of the Atlantic coast.
 On a clear day, the west of the island is alight with hues of oranges, reds, pinks, and purples, and the vantage point from the Skyline Trail makes the scene even more dramatic.
 There’s plenty of space at the look-off so if you’re hoping to take in this experience in solitude or with a loved one, find a spot all to yourself.

 Captivate your Heart

 When we think of waterfalls, the image that comes to our mind is tropical pools, cascading water, peace and calmness.
 But come winter, these waterfalls turn into a completely different scene.
 We have rounded up our favourite winter waterfalls around

 Callum MacCrimmon shares his experience on his 3rd Celtic Colours Festival in Cape Breton.
 Calum is a multi-instrumentalist, singer and composer best known as a founding member of the award-winning Scottish folk band Breabach.